Chhavi2567/Fake-News-Detection/README.md

 - The model effectively distinguishes between real and fake news articles.
 - Performance metrics are detailed in the notebook.

-## Future Improvements
-- Explore more advanced models like transformers for text classification.
-- Incorporate additional features from the dataset for better predictions.

 ## Acknowledgments
 - The dataset used in this project was sourced from publicly available repositories.
 Special thanks to the contributors who made it accessible.